Nanchahal Group | Treating Fibrosis and Improving Tissue Regeneration

 Layton TB. et al, (2020), Nat commun, 11

 - Glenda Trujillo, Celgene Corporation / Bristol-Myers Squibb

-- Dr Wei-Yu Lu, University of Birmingham
+- Dr Wei-Yu Lu, University of Edinburgh

 The RIDD trial aims to test whether the progression of Dupuytren’s disease can be halted or slowed by treatment with anti-TNF injection.
 Currently, Dupuytren’s disease is left to progress until the finger deformity is severe enough to warrant a surgical procedure in hospital.
 If successful, anti-TNF treatment would prevent loss of hand function and the need for surgery, and would allow patients to be treated conveniently and quickly.